-Hydroponic gardening is more than just a trend.
+Hydroponic gardening is more than just a fad.
 Believe it or not, it’s perfectly possible to grow plants indoors without needing soil, and for many people, doing without any kind of muddy mess is a major boon.
 What’s more, some studies show that hydroponic gardening may prove to be healthier for our greens than traditional growing methods!
 But which hydroponic gardening methods work best in practice – and which system should you invest in between Lettuce Grow vs Gardyn?

-Lettuce Grow vs Gardyn: Quick Summary
+Gardyn vs Lettuce Grow: Quick Summary

 If you don’t have time to get through this guide right now, don’t worry – here are the key points you’ll need to know before going ahead and buying.

-- You can grow up to 30 plants with Gardyn, and up to 36 with Lettuce Grow.
+• You can grow up to 30 plants with Gardyn, and up to 36 with Lettuce Grow.

 Why should I try hydroponic gardening?